abiosoft/colima/README.md

 To provide container runtimes on macOS with minimal setup.

 The current version is in usable alpha state and provides Docker and Kubernetes using Docker runtime.
-If there is enough interest in the project, the plan is a rewrite in Go and added flexibility to support other container runtimes (e.g. containerd/nerdctl, crio/podman).
+If there is enough interest in the project, the plan is a rewrite in Go with added flexibility to support other container runtimes (e.g. containerd/nerdctl, crio/podman).

 ## What is with the name?

-COntainers in LIMA
+Colima means COntainers in LIMA

 ## FAQ

 <details>
 <summary>Can it run alongside Docker for Mac?</summary>
 <p>
-No. colima assumes to be the default docker context and will conflict with Docker for Mac.
+No. Colima assumes to be the default Docker context and will conflict with Docker for Mac.
 You should either, not both.
 </p>
 </details>

 <details>
 <summary>What about Docker Volumes and Docker Compose?</summary>
 <p>
-colima mounts the host's home directory as readonly in the VM.
+Colima mounts the host's $HOME directory as readonly in the VM.
 Volume mounts and docker compose should work as expected but only readonly.

-colima uses lima for the VM and lima's support for writeable volumes is still experimental.
+Colima uses Lima for the VM and Lima's support for writeable volumes is still experimental.
-Volumes are thereby made readonly in colima for now.
+Volumes are thereby made readonly in Colima for now.

 </p>
 </details>